 Many women around the world still lack equal rights and empowerment opportunities, and face discrimination and violence.
 The world’s parliaments are no exception to this pattern of inequality.
-With a global average of only 22 per cent women, most parliaments remain male-dominated, and women MPs often lack equal representation in senior positions or on decision-making bodies.
+With a global average of just above 23 per cent women, most parliaments remain male-dominated, and women MPs often lack equal representation in senior positions or on decision-making bodies.

 We feel strongly about achieving gender equality, recognizing the link between democracy and the equal participation of men and women in parliaments.